 - A study from 2002 (Mosenthal, A.C.
 2002) confirmed what was previously believed in regard to the outcome of the elderly with traumatic brain injury.
 The mortality rate from TBI is higher in the geriatric population at all levels of head injury.
 The outcome at the time of hospital discharge is worse.
 This outcome is independent of any other co-factor such as age or other disease.

 "Coma" describes a patient whose eyes are continuously closed and who cannot be aroused to a wakeful state.
 However, another version of diminished consciousness exists, similar to coma, called "vegetative state."
 Vegetative state is similar to coma but the eyes are open and can briefly track objects or sounds.
-Many patients limbs are spastic.
+Many vegetative patients' limbs are spastic.

 The possibility of recovery from vegetative state (VS) depends on how long the state lasts.
 Bricolo (1980) followed 34 patients with post traumatic VS who opened their eyes spontaneously within two weeks of injury and 74% of those eventually achieved a satisfactory outcome.
 Of those whose eyes opened between the second and fourth week, 32% improved while only 18% of patients who opened their eyes during the second month eventually recovered.